SAEON/data-portal/platform/README.md

 sudo service nginx restart
 ```
 ## SAEON SSL certificates
 This is a helpful link refarding ordering certs for Nginx (it's worth noting that Nginx requires SSL certificates in a specific order that seems to be different to order in which they are generated at SAEON).
 Read this!
 [How to install an SSL Certificate on a Nginx Server](https://www.ssls.com/knowledgebase/how-to-install-an-ssl-certificate-on-a-nginx-server/).
-Usually this correct trick is to append interm.cer to the cert.cer file.
+Usually the correct trick is to append interm.cer to the cert.cer file.
 For example:

 ```sh
 cat <file name>.cert.cer > <file name>.cer